ROHAN0011/Flask_Web_Application_with_CICD/README.md

 <h3>This is the *Beginner Level* DevOps project.
 Very good for the students and the tech freshers who wants to build their carrier in DevOps domain</h3>

-<h2>Learn.......Practice........Apply</h2>

-If you are facing any technical issues, bugs or want to suggest me area of improvements regarding this or my any another repositories/projects feel free to contacting me on my LinkedIn account.
-I mentioned it on my GitHub profile.
-Thank you!

 <p align= "center"><img src="https://github.com/ROHAN0011/Flask_Web_Application_with_CICD/blob/main/Architecture%20of%20Flask_Web_Application_with_CICD.png" width="1000" height="600"></p>

 <h3>Implementation Steps :</h3>